Struggling to Reactivate Inactive Customers? AI Can Help

 Feedback checklist:

-- Monitor replies to customer emails for recurring issues.
+• Monitor customer emails for recurring issues and respond accordingly.

 Prevent Future Customer Inactivity